ZupIT/beagle-docs/content/en/Tutorials/Adding Beagle to a part of a native screen/Adding a Beagle server-driven component.md

     }
 ```

-At the end of the process, you will "call" our native screen that will show up as in the image below.
-Remember, in this example it was created in a screen composed on a `UILabel` and in a `BeagleScreenViewController` variable type, where it remains the server-driven component.
+At the end of the process, you will "call" the native screen that will shown up as in the image below.
+Remember in this example, it was created in a screen composed on a `UILabel` and on a `BeagleScreenViewController` variable type, where it remains the server-driven component.

 <div align="center">
 {{< figure src="/server-driven-comp-ios.gif" width="50%" >}}